UV Light for Plants: Benefits and Drawbacks

 What Is the Effect of UV-B Light on Plants?

 UV-B light for plants, despite its shorter wavelength and higher energy, plays a crucial role in plant defense.
-When plants are exposed to UV-B, they produce protective compounds such as such as flavonoids, terpenes, and THC in plants.
+When plants are exposed to UV-B, they produce protective compounds such as such as flavonoids in plants.

 The presence of these compounds can enhance the plant's resistance to diseases and its flavor, making them more robust against environmental stressors and getting higher profits from growing.